maximilionus/telemonitor/README.md

 ## Main Information
 Telemonitor is a telegram bot based on [aiogram](https://github.com/aiogram/aiogram) for system monitoring.
 Bot is currently in progress of development, so new features will probably be `added`/`changed`/`deprecated`.

-## Functionality
+## Features
-- Show system information (OS, Architecture, Uptime, User@Host).
+- Show system information (OS, Architecture, Uptime, User@Host)
-- Reboot or Shutdown the system.
+- Reboot or Shutdown the system
+- Modify whitelisted users without restart

 ## How to run
 > Note that bot requires access to some system commands *(such as `shutdown` and `reboot`)*, so if you want all features to work as intended - run all commands from `root` *(with `sudo`)* or from user who has full access to those commands.